 “The basic idea of the IoT is that virtually every physical thing in this world can also become a computer that is connected to the Internet.”

-Besides experience with the appropriate programming languages, your candidates should also demonstrate some core competencies:
+Besides experience with the appropriate programming languages, a potential IoT software engineer should also demonstrate some core competencies:

 - Equal mastery of all types of databases: SQL/NoSQL

 - Implementation of various protocols: HTTP/MQTT

 - Ability to ensure the security of systems with cryptography and certification